56kcloud/Training/DockerCon/logging/getting-started.md

     ```
     $ docker ps
     CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS              PORTS                  NAMES
     ```

     Uh oh, what happend?
+    We can actually use the `docker logs` command on stopped containers.

-3. Let's check the logs
+3. Check the logs of the `NGINX` container to see why it didn't start

     ```
     $ docker logs nginx